 DISCLAIMER: I do not own Ghost Hunt characters.
-Even though I'm using facts, explanations that cannot be found in any reference come from my own cognition.
+Even though I'm using facts, explanations that cannot be found in any reference come from my own cognition or imagination.

-It's still early in the evening, but I haven't slept well last night because of Missus' lecture on what I should do on my initiation and an untimely physician visit in the middle of the night.
-Now that I'm starting to feel droopy, I'll probably wake up tomorrow and think of everything that's been going on tonight as just a dream and this fine gentleman in front of me as a mere fantasy.
+It's still early in the evening, but I haven't slept well last night because of Missus's lecture on what I should do on my initiation and an untimely physician visit in the middle of the night.
+Now that I'm starting to feel drowsy, I might wake up tomorrow and think of everything that happened tonight as a dream and this fine gentleman in front of me as a mere fantasy.

 End of Review

 I arise, sit upright, and find myself alone as I'd expected.

 Beyond the now-opened red lattice window of the room, the sun casts a sheen outside.
 Past the moat surrounding Yoshiwara, the withering, tall sakura trees block the view of the town nearby, but I can see through the gaps of its branches as they sway with the wind.
 Far away, the newly flooded paddy fields shimmer.
 The thatched roofs of numerous huts appear inviting with their protection from sultriness.